 A build rule is a procedure for producing output files from a set of input files in the context of a specified build configuration.
-Build rules are specified in build files.
+Build rules are specified in build files—typically named BUCK.

-Note: A build rule must explicitly specify all of its required inputs in its arguments in order for Buck to be able to ensure that it can build the output in a way that is deterministic and reproducible.
+Note: A build rule must explicitly specify, in its arguments, all of its required inputs in order for Buck to be able to build the rule's output in a way that is deterministic and reproducible.

 Buck's collection of build rules

-Buck comes with a collection of built-in build rules, as there are many common procedures when building software.
-For example, compiling Java code against the Android SDK is a common operation, so Buck provides the build rule
+Buck comes with a collection of built-in build rules for many common build procedures.
+For example, compiling Java code against the Android SDK is a common procedure, so Buck provides the build rule

 android_library to do that.
-Similarly, the final product of most Android development is an APK, so the build rule
+Similarly, the final product of most Android development is an APK, so you can use the build rule

 This documentation organizes Buck's build rules by development language and by target platform.
 Examples are: C++, Java, Python (development languages) and Android, iOS, .NET (target platforms).
 Consult the table of contents to locate the build rules that are appropriate for your development project.